anazariz/teampsd/resources/design/SQL_and_R/readme.md

 User can leave a video of his/her experience with the instruction provide in this folder.

- **Where:** Where is this prototype on **GitHub**? prototype files are located in this folder and the steps to be followed are enumerated within the file naming conventions.
+ **Where:** Where is this prototype on **GitHub**? prototype files are located in this folder and the steps to be followed are enumerated in the file names.

 **When:** When should they provide **feedback** for it to be Please provide your feedback by 05/31/2020.